onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/02.mousekeys/docs.md

 one set with "dlabel".
 The former is used for things like crosshair correlation as described here, and the later for the value that is actually displayed on the spectrum.

-### Using the Selector Cursor

-Selector mode can be used when the cursor is in the "selector" mode.
-Click the arrow button near the lower left corner of the window.

-**To expand the spectrum view**

-Press and hold the left mouse button with the cursor at the position you want to start the expansion at.
-Keep the button down as you drag the crosshair to a new position.
-As you drag the cursor a blue box will be displayed to indicate the new region.
-When you release the mouse button the window will expand to display the selected region.
-Initially the blue box is drawn with dashed lines, you need to drag the box at least big enough so that the lines are solid when you release the mouse.
-This requirement for dragging out at least a minimum sized region minimzes the risk of accidental expansions.
-Also, if you change your mind about expanding the region you can just drag the mouse back towards the origin.
-Once the box is displayed with dashed lines you can release the mouse button and no resizing will be done.

-**To move the spectrum region**

-Hold down the Shift and the Alt keys together, and then click and drag with the left mouse button.
-The spectrum will pan left and right along with the cursor.
-With 2D spectra you can also pan the spectrum region vertically.

-Alternatively, you can move the spectrum region by dragging the mouse while the cursor is positioned within the left, to drag the y-axis,  or bottom, to drag the x-axis, axis regions.

-**To add or adjust a spectrum region**

-Spectrum regions, used for integration etc., can be added to 1D spectra.
-Use the same protocol as above to expand the view, but press and hold the Alt key on the keyboard while performing the actions.
-If you do this
-in an area that doesn't overlap any previously existing regions, a new region will be added to the spectrum.
-If the area does overlap a region, then that region will be adjusted so the limits correspond to the selected area.

-When the region is added you'll see an integral line drawn above the added region.

-**To select peaks**

-If peak boxes are displayed on the spectrum, you can select the peaks with the cursor in Selector mode.
-Click on an individual peak box to select it.
-If this is a 1D spectrum, then click on the peak label drawn below the spectrum to select it.
-Once selected, you can move the peak box on the spectrum by clicking and dragging it.
-You can resize the peak box by pressing the Alt-key down before you start dragging the mouse

-You can select multiple peaks by clicking and dragging a box, as done with expansions or regions described above, but with the Shift-key held down..
-When you release the mouse button, all the peaks in the selection box (displayed in yellow), will be selected.
-As in the above modes, if you release the mouse while the box border is drawn with dashed lines no action will be taken.

 ## Key Bindings